ducnh298/The_Legends_Calling/README.md

 - Use touch gestures on your device's screen to navigate through menus and interact with the game.

 ## System Requirements
-- Operating System: Android 7 +
+- Operating System: Android 7 or higher
 - Storage: 80mb of storage space or more

 ## Enjoy your adventure in The Legend's Calling and may your choices shape the fate of the realm!